intel-lab-lkp/linux/Documentation/driver-api/media/maintainer-entry-profile.rst

 :ref:`kernel_org_trust_repository`.

 With the pull request workflow, pull requests shall use a GPG-signed tag.

+With the committers' workflow, this is ensured at the time merge request rights will be granted to the gitlab instance used by media-committers.git tree, after receiving the e-mail documented at :ref:`media-committer-agreement`.

 For more details about PGP sign, please read Documentation/process/maintainer-pgp-guide.rst.